plscallMeAlex/Computer-Network/Lecture 2..md

 	Depends on the each focus on one main responsibility.
 - **Physical Layer** - The lowest layer (cable).
 Main is bit transmission or line configuration.
 Talk about transmission mode have to select what gonna use and Signal like if use LAN use copper or something, wireless what frequency (Voltage, Light, Frequency).
 Encoding use 10 to represent 1 use 01 to represent 0 why don't use binary encoding Manchester encoding because if sending 1111 through the line and change to 0 u will charge a lot of voltage and u want to discharge it will electric shock and long time to discharge might damage the devices.
 Interface.
 Media CAT is a LAN line media.
 - **Data Link Layer** - Main is node to node deliver send data from device to another device like device to switch. **Addressing** physical address and MAC address.
 Physical Address the last 24 bit will represent the device. **Access control** is how we gonna access the media and control the media and send the data through the media need to setup the rules. **Flow control** if the sender send the bit speed of more than the receiver can receive it will try to make the sender and receiver to have the same speed it will have protocol to tell too fast package loss. **Error control** how we detected or control the error. **Synchronization** technique to send $\delta$T to measure timing of the signal receive.
 The data will Be SOF and next will be Address, S-MAC, Data, ErrorControlSequence.
 Use SOF to calculate $\delta$T for the rest of data.
 In this line called frame.
 - **Network Layer** - Main is source to destination delivery is from the computer to another device it might contain a lot of connection a lot of a node. **Logical Addressing** IP address appear here we have to have source address and destination address.
 Doing subnetting. **Routing** is finding the path from source to destination (shortest path).
-Address Transformation match the logical and physical using ARP protocol. **Multiplexing** if we have open multiple application it called package.
+Address Transformation match the logical and physical using ARP protocol. **Multiplexing** if we have open multiple application it called packet.

 	Develop Software starting from this layers.
 - **Transportation Layer** - Main is End-to-End message Delivery Control like open a browser have a lot of destination of IP address client can open a IP address to different IP address.
 Service-point (PORT) addressing map endpoint to another endpoint (map the process inside).
 Establish, maintain, terminate virtual circuit (design whether use TCP, UDP we define here)